MariaKulikova/mashku.github.io/src/pages/story-redesign.md

 <div className="columns">
   <div>
-    I started by reviewing the full user path — from the product page to resource creation.
-I looked at how users behave and found points in the path where about 30% of customers drop out.
-Users of CDN are 2 segments business users(Website owners, course creators, small teams) and Technical users (Sysadmins, developers, DevOps engineers).
-The issue mostly affected non-technical users who relied on the UI instead of reading documentation.
+    I reviewed the full user journey from product page to resource creation and found key drop-off points where around 30% of users left.
+This mostly affected non-technical users who relied on the UI.

-    I reviewed more than 2,000 support tickets and watched more than 100 user web sessions.
+    I analyzed over 2,000 support tickets and watched 100+ user sessions.

     Users filled out the form, clicked "Create", didn’t see feedback, and got confused.
 Some saw a blocked button and didn’t know what to do
   </div>